 Now is the time to start preparing a site for native grasses to be ready for the first autumn rains.
 The most important step in this process is tackling the weed problem.
 To change from an introduced pasture or lawn to native grasses without adequate weed control can exponentially increase your time spent on weed management in the long run.

 – What has been growing there in the past?

-– What seeds are lying in wait in the soil?
+– What seeds may be in the soil?

-– What is the herbicide history, if any?
+– What is the herbicide/fertiliser history, if any?

-Depending upon where you are located in Australia summer may be a period of weed growth, or weed decline, or both!
-It all depends on the species of weeds you have in your area.
-If your weeds are drying out, controlled burning may be a suitable weed removal option, if you’re in for a wet summer, manual weed removal or herbicide use may ideal.
+Depending on your Australian location, summer may be a period when weeds either grow or die.
+It depends on the weed species you have in your area.
+If your weeds are drying off, controlled burning may be a suitable weed removal option if burning off is allowed.
+If the summer is wet, manual weeding or herbicide use may be appropriate.